-You are fully entrenched as part of the digital age, and have an online business.
+You are fully entrenched as part of the digital age and have an online business.
 You can fulfill orders in your jammies.
 You are living the dream!
-However, unlike the Mom and Pop ice cream store you went to as a kid, where the owners always greeted their customers, warmly, do you really know your online customers?
+However, unlike the Mom and Pop ice cream store you went to as a kid, where the owners always greeted their customers warmly, do you really know your online customers?
 If you are solely depending upon basic customer profile information and order history, then the answer is most likely, “no”.
 According to recent studies, marketing departments at 80% of brands lack the proper customer data to drive effective marketing campaigns.
-Do you want to be part of that 80% or would you rather be part of that innovative 20% who are able to much more effectively reach out and communicate with their customers?
+Do you want to be part of that 80%, or would you rather be part of that innovative 20% who are able to much more effectively reach out and communicate with their customers?
 Chances are, the latter, as that ability to really speak to your customer base will parlay itself into especially loyal customers.
 If you are committed to building those long-lasting, strong relationships with your online customers, here are some helpful tips to assist you:

 No, we aren’t suggesting that you take some Method Acting approach to your relationship building.
-However, much like an actor taking on a role, you will want to have a picture as to who your ideal customer is.
-You can either create a customer profile or a customer persona.
-A customer profile is a basic, high-level description of your ideal customers, whereas a customer persona is a fictional customer with a photo, name, etc., that represents the traits most common among your customers.
+However, much like an actor taking on a role, you will want to have a clear picture as to who your ideal customer is.
+You can either create a customer profile, or a customer persona.
+A customer profile is a basic, high-level description of your ideal customers, whereas a customer persona is a fictional customer with a photo, name, etc., that represents the most common traits among your customers.
 If you are feeling creative and want to develop a persona, ask yourself these questions:

 - To whom are you already appealing?

 - Who is using your services the most?

 From here, describe your ideal customer in detail: what do they wear?
 What are their hobbies?
 (Have fun with it!)
 Believe it or not, this information will help you shape the voice that you use for your marketing materials, and in turn, will have the most effective communication with your customers.
 Why?
 Because you will have shown that you really know who they are and what their needs are.